 - You don’t get the tax breaks if the property operates at a loss, nor can you claim depreciation.

 - You cannot receive any personal benefit from the property—you can’t live in it or use it in any way.
 The real estate owned by your IRA must be strictly for investment purposes.

 No Personal Use

-The exception is the Roth.
-If you are a savvy real estate investor and can use Roth IRA funds for your purchases, you can accumulate substantial gains and they will all be tax-free.
-That's a smart move.
+For all of these reasons, most people are better off using non-IRA money for their real estate investments.
+The exception is the Roth version of the IRA.
+If you are a savvy real estate investor and can use Roth IRA funds for your purchases, you may be able to accumulate substantial gains, which would all be tax-free, which may be a smart move.

 If you are an experienced real estate investor, and you know you can earn attractive returns by buying raw land, flipping properties, or accumulating rental real estate, then using IRA funds may make sense for you.
 You must defer withdrawing income or gains until age 59 1/2, but inside the IRA you can roll funds from one project to the next with no tax consequences.

-Finding a custodian for real estate IRAs
+Finding a Custodian for Real Estate IRAs

-Many custodians will allow you to open what is called a self-directed IRA.
+Many custodians will allow you to open what is called a "self-directed IRA."
 They charge an annual or quarterly fee to provide the necessary reporting.
-Many of these custodians provide literature and links to the IRS rules that apply, but most of them will not give you legal or tax advice, so it will be up to you to make sure you are following the rules.
+Many of these custodians provide literature and links to the IRS rules that apply, but most of them will not give you legal or tax advice, meaning that it's up to you to make sure you are following the rules.